 G-Theory produced a more integrated approach to assess reliability which has been carried out whether for the purpose of making relative decision (norm-reference test) or actual decision (criteria reference test).
 Relative decision is based on individual's place in a group compared to actual decision.
-Actual decision is based on actual score without any comparison with other individuals score in the group (Ary et al., 1996) and decisions at the individual student level (Fan and Hansmann, 2015).
-G-Theory does not make assumption regarding comparison of error resources, but estimate simultaneously the variety of error resources including interaction between those errors.
-To compare the impact of raters and tasks on reliability, they computed average reliability due to raters and known as "score reliability" (Brennan, 2000).
+Actual decision is based on actual score without any comparison with other individuals score in the group (Ary et al., 1996).
+G-Theory does not make assumption regarding comparison of error resources but estimate simultaneously the variety of error resources including interaction between those errors (Thompson and Crowley, 1994).